Ivan Erazem Tatenbah: Content

 Preparations for the uprising intensify.
-To further convince Tattenbach, Katarina Zrinjska visits him.
+To further convince Tattenbach, Katarina Zrinska visits him.
 During their talk, the countess enters, but Tattenbach rudely dismisses her.
-This disturbs Zrinjska, who leaves the same day, while the count heads to Podčetrtek, where the beautiful Marjanica resides.
+This disturbs Zrinska, who leaves the same day, while the count heads to Podčetrtek, where the beautiful Marjanica resides.
 There, Marjanica tends to flowers; Ribelj approaches, but her heart does not leap with joy - only tears come, a sign of guilt.
 Ribelj goes to her, but the count appears, claiming the girl is now his, with Ribelj to follow later.
 In a rage, Ribelj attacks the count; he is bound and taken as a prisoner to Konjice Castle.

-Days later, Celje judge Pavel Ahác arrives at the castle, having learned of Ribelj’s imprisonment.
+Days later, Celje judge Pavel Ahác arrives at the castle, having learned of Ribelj's imprisonment.
 He wishes to speak with the young man but is denied.
 The judge plans to negotiate with the count and return later.
 The caretaker, worried, informs the count.
-By March, rumors of major events spread, fueled by Zrinjski’s soldiers arriving in Styria.
+By March, rumors of major events spread, fueled by Zrinski's soldiers arriving in Styria.
 The count believes this is necessary - the land must be known to the soldiers - planning to seize Graz through deceit.

 Ribelj is released from prison with a large sum of money and a promise to remain silent about the plot and leave the country.
 Before departing for Germany, he wants to see the girl, forgive her, and take her with him.
-He arrives at the castle but learns she died of fever, worried he hadn’t forgiven her.
+He arrives at the castle but learns she died of fever, worried he hadn't forgiven her.
 The count is absent after the beating.
-Ribelj soon goes to Maribor city clerk Jakob Koder, bringing a document signed by Zrinjski, Frankopan, and Tattenbach - the original pact of rebellion against the emperor - to destroy Tattenbach.
+Ribelj soon goes to Maribor city clerk Jakob Koder, bringing a document signed by Zrinski, Frankopan, and Tattenbach - the original pact of rebellion against the emperor - to destroy Tattenbach.
 However, Koder has Ribelj arrested too.
 Later that month, nobles are summoned to a meeting in Graz, including Tattenbach.
 As the count enters the castle hall, soldiers seize him, charging him with high treason and sending him to prison.

-Ribelj’s letter confirms suspicions of the plot on Vienna.
-The count’s property is confiscated.
+Ribelj's letter confirms suspicions of the plot on Vienna.
+The count's property is confiscated.
 Within three days, a commission is formed, and trials begin.
 Tattenbach is imprisoned for a year, aided only by his wife Ana (who is later captured) and Captain Caldi.
 The day of sentencing arrives; the count and his descendants lose their nobility and estates.
-In his cell, he meets Countess Zrinjska once more.
+In his cell, he meets Countess Zrinska once more.
 In November, the verdict is read, he is no longer a noble, to be tried by the city court.
 At the town hall, he bids farewell to his son Anton.
 On December 1, his head is severed.
-Other conspirators, including Zrinjski and Frankopan, are also executed.
-The countess receives a pension, Zrinjska dies imprisoned in a Carmelite convent, and son Anton is forced into a monastery.
-They also decide to find Grgulja, but it’s unclear if she was located.
+Other conspirators, including Zrinski and Frankopan, are also executed.
+The countess receives a pension, Zrinska dies imprisoned in a Carmelite convent, and son Anton is forced into a monastery.
+They also decide to find Grgulja, but it is unclear if she was located.